 - Helps in booking more sales meetings

-- Automates sequences and messages and sends them in real time across channels like email, phone, SMS and social media
+- Automates sequences and messages and sends them in real-time across channels like email, phone, SMS, and social media

 - Allows the sales team to personalize sales messages at scale across channels

-- Helps measure the effectiveness of various channels/touch points that are used to connect with the prospect
+- Helps measure the effectiveness of various channels/touchpoints that are used to connect with the prospect

-How’s it different from a CRM solution?
+Sales enablement vs sales engagement: how’s it different from a CRM solution?

 A CRM solution is meant for storing any client information or data across different stages of the marketing funnel.
 Your CRM tools are not meant for one-on-one communications, thus removing the scope for any personalization.

 These tools are meant for importing leads and storing details around the customer/company, but apart from that, they don’t help in targeting the right market or engaging the right people.
-CRM tools won’t send a message to a prospect at a scheduled time, they won’t remind you to finish your high-priority tasks around prospecting or even assist you in any outreach or engagement strategy.
+CRM tools won’t send a message to a prospect at a scheduled time, they won’t remind you to finish your high-priority tasks around prospecting, or even assist you in any outreach or engagement strategy.

-To avail these kinds of features, your go-to platform would be a sales engagement + enablement tool.
+To avail of these kinds of features, your go-to platform would be a sales engagement + enablement tool.
 From the time when a lead is created to when there is a successful conversion, there lies a gap in this process - i.e. of connecting and engaging with the right prospect.

-Sales enablement is an internal effort to ensure that all the required documentation, training, resources, etc. are aligned, in order to arm the sales reps with the right type of content at the right time, to close deals faster.
-Whereas, sales engagement refers to the process of nurturing leads across channels like SMS, email, social media with the singular focus of getting more sales meetings.
+Sales Enablement is an internal effort to ensure that all the required documentation, training, resources, etc. are aligned, in order to arm the sales reps with the right type of content at the right time, to close deals faster.
+Whereas, sales engagement refers to the process of nurturing leads across channels like SMS, email, and social media with the singular focus of getting more sales meetings.

-Enablement platforms help in providing the right training and tools to the representatives, but don’t help in any client communication.
+Enablement platforms help in providing the right training and tools to the representatives but don’t help in any client communication.
 A sales engagement platform includes the features of an enablement platform and allows you to integrate your CRM or marketing automation tools with the platform.

 According to Hubspot, Salespeople spend just one-third of their day actually talking to prospects.
 They spend 21% of their day writing emails, 17% entering data, another 17% prospecting and researching leads, 12% going to internal meetings, and 12% scheduling calls.